Path-Restore: Learning Network Path Selection for Image Restoration: Methodology

 \section{Methodology}

 Our task is to recover a clear image $y$ from its distorted observation $x$.
-There might exist multiple types of distortions (\eg, blur and noise), and each distortion may have different degrees of severity.
-We wish that our method could scale well to complex restoration tasks effectively and efficiently.
-Therefore, the challenges are mainly two-fold.
-First, the network should be capable of addressing a large variety of distortions efficiently.
-Second, the pathfinder requires an informative reward to learn an effective dispatch policy based on the content and distortion of each image region.

-We propose Path-Restore to address the above challenges.
+We propose Path-Restore that can process each image region according to its content and distortion through a specific network path.
 We first provide an overview of the architecture of Path-Restore in Sec.~\ref{subsec:architecture}.
 In Sec.~\ref{subsec:pathfinder}, we then introduce the structure of pathfinder and the reward to evaluate its policy.
-Finally, we detail the training algorithm in Sec.~\ref{subsec:training}.
+In Sec.~\ref{subsec:path_restore_mask}, we describe Path-Restore-Mask that can jointly process all image regions.
+Finally in Sec.~\ref{subsec:training}, we detail the training algorithm.